Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Introduction

 The fast finite-time convergence of the closed-loop system with constant disturbances and the fast finite-time uniformly ultimately boundedness of the closed-loop system with time-varying lumped disturbances will be proved with the corresponding finite-time Lyapunov stability theory.
 The effectiveness and superiority of the proposed control methods are verified by comparative experiments.

-The rest of this paper is organized as follows.
-In Section II, the dynamic model and control objective of the 3-DOF helicopter system, some essential lemmas and the new proposition are given.
-The controller design process and stability analysis of the closed-loop system are presented in Section III.
-Section V provides contrastive experiment results and discussion.
-Section VI concludes this paper.
+The remainder of this paper is organized as follows.
+In Section 2, the dynamic model and control objective of the 3-DOF helicopter system, some essential lemmas and the new proposition are given.
+The controller design process and stability analysis of the closed-loop system are presented in Section 3.
+Section 4 provides contrastive experiment results and discussion.
+Section 5 concludes this paper.